Arriving at the Kazakhstan Border to Almaty

 The adventures continues here

-If you found this post amusing, go ahead and share it with your friends :o)
+If you found this post amusing, go ahead and share it with your friends by clicking the picture below to Pin It for later! :o)